briis/hass-weatherflow2mqtt/README.md

 ## Installation

-### Home Assistant Supervised version
+### Home Assistant Supervised

 This is the easiest installation method.
-Just click the Blue Button which is labelled 'ADD INTEGRATION' and you will be taken to Home Assistant to add this repository to the Add-On store, from where you can install and configure it.
+Just click on the blue **ADD REPOSITORY** button at the top of this README and you will be taken to your Home Assistant instance to add this repository to the _Add-On Store_.
+From there, scroll down to find "WeatherFlow to MQTT" and then install, configure (optional) and start the add-on.

 ### Outside Home Assistant using Docker